Camignolo: History

 Camignolo is first mentioned in 1296 as Camigiollo.
 In the Middle Ages Camignolo appears as part of the parish of Bironico and valley community of Valle Carvina.
 Como Cathedral had properties in the village.
 San Ambrogio castle is mentioned in 1348.
 It was probably destroyed around the beginning of Swiss Confederation rule in the 16th century.

-It was a vice-parish in 1670, and became a full parish in 1809.
+It was established as a vice-parish in 1670 and was elevated to a full parish status in 1809.
 The parish church of S. Pietro e Paolo is first mentioned in the 15th century.
 Its present form comes from a reconstruction in 1670.
 The 10th century chapel of S. Ambrogio (first mentioned in 1348) is rich in frescoes from the late Romanesque and the 15th century.
 It was restored in 1976–79.

 The inhabitants are still mainly employed in agriculture, though there was constant, large-scale emigration before the industrialization of the valley.
 Only in recent decades, has there been was a modest development in construction, industry and trade.
 Camignolo is the seat of a secondary school.